Mexican mask-folk art: Masks depicting old people

-Dances with old men or women character have dancers that are masked, with origins to the pre Hispanic period.
+Dances with old men or women characters have dancers that are masked, with origins to the pre-Hispanic period.
 These masked dancers may represent the elders of the village or the ancestors.
 In the Valley of Mexico, an old man can represent the god of fire, Huehueteotl, especially in relation to the New Fire Ceremony.
-In a version of the dance in Michoacán, the depiction of the elderly is also dignified, with the Danza de los Viejitos performed on major days of the Catholic calendar, especially between Christmas and Candlemas.
+In a version of the dance in Michoacán, the depiction of the elderly is dignified, with the Danza de los Viejitos performed on major days of the Catholic calendar, especially between Christmas and Candlemas.

-However, dancers with masks of old man can also have a comic function, as a kind of side show to the main event, performing singularly or in pairs.
+However, dancers with masks of an old man can also have a comic function, as a kind of side show to the main event, performing singly or in pairs.
 They often control crowds and sometimes have their own performances.
-This role of and old man/clown goes back before the Conquest.
+This role of an old man as a clown dates back to before the Conquest.

 The masks used by these dancers vary, with deep lines present in masks from Tabasco and Michoacán.
 In Guerrero, Puebla and Veracruz, where the depiction is more comical, the masks tend to have glossier skin tones.

 Other dancers with older characters include the version of the Mixtecs in Cuilapan de Guerrero, Oaxaca.
 This is danced in July and August, with the head dancer distinguished by a mask with an exceptionally long nose.
 In the pascola dance in northwest Mexico, one character is called the “old man of the festival.”
 However this character's mask can have a human face or animal features such as those of the monkey or goat.